Ducbx/MNISTFromScratch/README.md

 # MNIST From Scratch

 Classifying hand written digits with a neural network from the ground up.
-In this I have implemented the following from scratch:
+In this project I have implemented the following from scratch:

     - Backpropogation algorithm
-    - Neural Network class
+    - Neural network class
     - Parallelization (with OpenMP, so not entirely from scratch)
     - Necessary linear algebra operations (transpose, matrix multiplication, etc.)
-    - Dataset loading from binary distribution
+    - Loading dataset from binary distribution

 ## Features